Observer-Usable Information as a Task-specific Image Quality Metric: Description of Case Studies

 \subsubsection{Low-field MRI data simulation}

 The signal-present and signal-absent objects were virtually imaged to emulate stylized low-field MRI conditions.
-The low-field MRI simulation involved two main steps: first, the generation of noisy k-space (frequency-domain) data, followed by image reconstruction into the spatial domain~\cite{de2022deep}.
+The low-field MRI simulation involved two main steps: (1) generation of noisy \textit{k}-space (frequency-domain) data, followed by (2) image reconstruction in the spatial domain~\cite{de2022deep}.

-Initially, each spatial-domain object \(\mathbf{f}\) (either \(\mathbf{f}_\mathbf{b}\) or \(\mathbf{f}_{\mathbf{b+s}}\)) was transformed into k-space using the two-dimensional discrete Fourier transform (DFT).
+Initially, each spatial-domain object \(\mathbf{f}\) (either \(\mathbf{f}_\mathbf{b}\) or \(\mathbf{f}_{\mathbf{b+s}}\)) was transformed into \textit{k}-space using the two-dimensional discrete Fourier transform (DFT).
 To simulate the characteristic reduced spatial resolution of low-field MRI, a rectangular frequency mask of dimension $144\times160$ pixels was applied, preserving only the central low-frequency components.
 Independent and identically distributed zero-mean complex Gaussian noise was then added to these masked frequency components.
-After noise addition, the masked k-space data were zero padded to match the numerical observer (neural network) input dimensions.
+After noise addition, the masked \textit{k}-space data were zero padded to match the numerical observer (neural network) input dimensions.